The new stadium has received a positive outcome from the City Council meeting with UEFA: "Tender to be completed by June."

 The delegation, which arrived shortly before 11:30 a.m., was welcomed by Cagliari Mayor Massimo Zedda , his deputy Maria Cristina Mancini, and Councilor for Sport Giuseppe Macciotta.
 UEFA delegate Michele Uva was also present.
 Ezio Maria Simonelli, president of the Serie A Football League, was also present.

-"We've finalized the various issues and believe we can go to tender by July, meeting UEFA's Euro 2032 requirements," said Massimo Zedda.
-"The fee isn't a private negotiation: we have constraints based on parameters established by third-party bodies; it will be between €150,000 and €180,000 per year .
-And Cagliari has agreed to keep the Unipol Domus with a different concession."
+"We have finalized the various issues and believe we can go to tender by July, meeting UEFA's Euro 2032 requirements," said Massimo Zedda.
+"The fee is not a private negotiation: we have constraints set by parameters established by third-party bodies; it will be between €150,000 and €180,000 per year .
+And Cagliari has agreed to keep Unipol Domus under a different concession."
+"Are we at risk of being left holding the baby?," he continued.
+"There never was.
+This is a serious project; we need to build the stadium.
+Today, I understand that we have worked to ensure this result, which will benefit everyone beyond the matches."

 Cagliari Calcio's representatives included President Tommaso Giulini , Vice President Maurizio Fiori (representing the new investors who joined the club a few months ago), CEO Stefano Melis, lawyer Antonio Romei (legal advisor), and engineer Alessandro Gosti (technical advisor).
 Paolo Cervini, CEO of Polifin - Gewiss - Costim Real Estate, and lawyer Francesco Percassi, General Manager of the industrial partner Costim Real Estate, were also present, along with the technicians who participated in the project.